Hydroxyzine

-Hydroxyzine, sold under the brand names Atarax, Vistaril and others, is an antihistamine medication.
-It is used in the treatment of itchiness, insomnia, anxiety, and nausea, including that due to motion sickness.
+Hydroxyzine, sold under the brand names Atarax and Vistaril among others, is an antihistamine medication.
+It is used in the treatment of itchiness, anxiety, insomnia, and nausea (including that due to motion sickness).
 It is used either by mouth or injection into a muscle.

-Common side effects include sleepiness, headache, and a dry mouth.
+Hydroxyzine works by blocking the effects of histamine.
+It is a first-generation antihistamine in the piperazine family of chemicals.
+Common side effects include sleepiness, headache, and dry mouth.
 Serious side effects may include QT prolongation.
 It is unclear if use during pregnancy or breastfeeding is safe.
-Hydroxyzine works by blocking the effects of histamine.
-It is a first-generation antihistamine in the piperazine family of chemicals.